 - Installation of air conditioning units in elementary and ECE classrooms

-- ACDS will follow CDPH and Santa Clara County protocols for suspected and confirmed COVID-19 cases
+- ACDS will follow all CDPH and Santa Clara County protocols for suspected and confirmed COVID-19 cases

 These improvements underscore the school’s commitment to the safety and health of our students and staff.
 And beyond COVID-19, we see these enhancements as safety investments for the future too.
-All of the major projects we've undertaken this summer will support generations of students and staff well after the pandemic is behind us.
+All of the major projects we've undertaken since March 2020 will support generations of students and staff well after the pandemic is behind us.
 For example, the HVAC air and surface disinfection is expected to improve classroom comfort and health for children with asthma and allergies, and to substantially reduce the indoor transmission of cold and flu viruses.

-- For the safety of our children and staff, our new drop-off and pick-up process will ask parents of students in 2nd grade or older to remain in their cars unless entering campus is absolutely necessary
+- For the safety of our children and staff, our new drop-off and pick-up process requires parents of students in 1st grade or older to remain in their cars unless entering campus is absolutely necessary

-- Lunchtime and recesses will be redesigned to restrict mixing of student cohorts
+- Lunchtime and recesses have been reorganized to restrict mixing of student cohorts

 - Signage regarding distancing, hand-washing, PPEs and other safety reminders is prominently displayed on campus, along with ground markings that serve as physical distancing reminders

-- We will provide our families with regular updates as CDPH, Santa Clara Public Health, the CDC, and other regulatory agencies revise their guidance and requirements
+- We continually update our families and staff as CDPH, Santa Clara Public Health, the CDC, and other regulatory agencies revise their guidance and requirements .

-Whether we reopen on campus or are required to begin the year online, our goal remains the same: delivering the ACDS philosophy — love and respect for childhood, a balance of rigor, joy, and character education, and having fun at school — in whatever learning arrangements we find ourselves throughout the 2020-21 school year.
+Whether our families opt for in-person or online Simulcast instruction, our goal remains the same: delivering the ACDS philosophy — love and respect for childhood, a balance of rigor, joy, and character education, and having fun at school — in any learning arrangements we find ourselves throughout the 2020-21 school year.